IgniteUI/igniteui-docfx/docfx_project/components/snackbar.md

 </igx-snackbar>
 ```

-You can set the title of the button by setting `actionName="Dissmis"`;
+You can set the title of the button by setting `actionName="Dismiss"`;

 You can hide the Snackbar by using `snackbar.hide()` method.

-The Snackbar will be automatically hidden after 10000 milliseconds, this can be controller by the
+The Snackbar will be automatically hidden after 10000 milliseconds, this can be controlled by the
-`displayTime` attribute, the automatic hiding can be also controller by using the `autoHide` attribute.
+`displayTime` attribute.
+The automatic hiding can be also controlled by using the `autoHide` attribute.
 <div class="divider--half"></div>